|

 - My theory is that with narrow spacing the radiation pattern of the antenna

-much good in this condition.
-With wider spacing, the antennas are acting
+good in this condition.
+With wider spacing, the antennas are acting more like

-more like separate antennas that are able to cancel out the bad signals
+separate antennas that are able to cancel out the bad signals coming into the

-coming into the antenna at a angle and increase the reception of good
+antenna at a angle and increase the reception of good signals that are

 - Horizontal stacking also decreases the vertical beamwidth, this makes the